PID passivity-based droop control of power converters: Large-signal stability, robustness and performance: Applications

 Since the voltage perturbations are typically small compared to the high voltage operation value of HVDC systems, we expect $\Delta x$ to be sufficiently small---a fact that will be illustrated in simulations.\smallbreak

-\textit{mPI-PBC.} To cope with the problem of possible saturation of the control input we consider the monotone modification of the controller discussed in Section~\ref{sec:saturation}.
-The mPI-PBC is thus designed according to \eqref{eq:PLIPBC-Im}-\eqref{eq:PLIPBC-Pm}, with strongly monotone map $w_{dq}:\mathbb{R}^2\rightarrow\mathcal{U}$ given by $w_{dq}:=\mathrm{col}(w(s_d),w(s_q))$ where $w$ is the same monotone function employed for the boost converter with $u_M=u_m=2/3$, see~\eqref{eq:wboost}.
+\textit{mPID-PBC.} To cope with the problem of possible saturation of the control input we consider the monotone modification of the controller discussed in Section~\ref{sec:saturation}.
+The mPID-PBC is thus designed according to \eqref{eq:PLIPBC-Im}--\eqref{eq:PLIPBC-Sm}, with strongly monotone map $w_{dq}:\mathbb{R}^2\rightarrow\mathcal{U}$ given by $w_{dq}:=\mathrm{col}(w(s_d),w(s_q))$ where $w$ is the same monotone function employed for the boost converter with $u_M=u_m=2/3$, see~\eqref{eq:wboost}.